 Writer; retired educator; co-founder of BuffaloTales.net; Trustee, Buffalo Presidential Center

-•When “Fake News” is true
+When “Fake News” is True

-his operation during his second term and maneuvered to discredit the journalist who reported the truth.
+How President Grover Cleveland covered up his operation during his second term and maneuvered to discredit the journalist who reported the truth.

 From his wife, Martha, who died at 33, to Maria Cosway, the married woman he met in Paris, to the enslaved Sally Hemings, Jefferson’s personal life appears less like an American icon